NODE.JS VS PHP: THE DIFFERENCES IN MOBILE APP DEVELOPMENT

 You should give PHP serious consideration if your application has a CMS module, a payment management system (e-commerce) or if it is expected to process a large amount of data and use relational databases.

-Node.js is the best choice when it comes to developing web services, sockets, chat modules, applications that use real-time data transmission, e.g. music and move streaming, position tracking.
+Node.js is the best choice when it comes to developing web services, sockets, chat modules, applications that use real-time data transmission, e.g. music and movie streaming, position tracking.

 It often happens that a client’s single project requires multiple tools that connect to each other, but are built using different technologies.
 The most important thing to do is to select suitable tools for the tasks executed and skilfully combine them.